Elevation rules framework

-In this case we are only looking at EPM rules, without allowlisting to control application execution.
+In this case we are only looking at elevation rules, without allowlisting to control application execution.
 If you want to learn more about allowlisting and full cycle rules, please check here.

 What is the application?

-The first part of the rule is to catch or match the application you are trying to control.
-Before allowing something, we need to know what we are allowing.
+The first part of the rule is to catch or match the application you are trying to elevate.
+Before elevating something, we need to know what it is.
 You can match the target application using

 file attributes (hash, name. path, etc.), publisher thumbprint (the hash of the certificate that is used to sign the executable, or certificate elements (when application is signed you can use certificate elements of the signing certificate to match the app).Allow elevation?